Territorial disputes of China: Russia

 In 1991, China and USSR signed the 1991 Sino-Soviet Border Agreement, which intended to start the process of resolving the border disputes held in abeyance since the 1960s.
 However, just a few months later the USSR was dissolved, and four former Soviet republics — Russia, Kazakhstan, Kyrgyzstan, and Tajikistan — inherited various sections of the former Sino–Soviet border.

 It took more than a decade for Russia and China to fully resolve the border issues and to demarcate the border.
 On May 29, 1994, during Russian Prime Minister Chernomyrdin's visit to Beijing, an "Agreement on the Sino-Russian Border Management System intended to facilitate border trade and hinder criminal activity" was signed.
 On September 3, a demarcation agreement was signed for the short (55 km) western section of the binational border; the demarcation of this section was completed in 1998.

 The last unresolved territorial issue between the two countries was settled by the 2004 Complementary Agreement between the People's Republic of China and the Russian Federation on the Eastern Section of the China–Russia Boundary.
 Pursuant to that agreement, Russia transferred to China a part of Abagaitu Islet, the entire Yinlong (Tarabarov) Island, about half of Bolshoy Ussuriysky Island, and some adjacent river islets.
 The transfer has been ratified by both the Chinese National People's Congress and the Russian State Duma in 2005, thus ending the decades-long border dispute.
 The official transfer ceremony was held on-site on October 14, 2008.
 However, in China Standard Map Edition 2023, Bolshoy Ussuriysky Island has been speculated by some journalists to be asserted as Chinese territory by China.

 Tajikistan

 China had a longstanding territorial claim on about 28,430 square kilometers (10,977 square miles) of Tajik territory since 1884, which was taken from the then Qing dynasty by unequal treaties.

-In 2011, as part of a boundary agreement, China officially relinquished its claim on 96% of the total disputed territory, while Tajikistan ceded around 4% - about 1,137 square km (439 square miles) – to China.
+In 2011, as part of a boundary agreement, China officially relinquished its claim on 96% of the total disputed territory, while Tajikistan ceded around 4% – about 1,137 square km (439 square miles) – to China.
 However, this treaty is not recognized by the Republic of China (ROC) government based in Taipei, and they continue to claim the territory (among others) as reflected in official government maps.

 Vietnam

 On December 30, 1999, the China-Vietnam Land Boundary Treaty was signed, formally demarcating a 1,347-kilometer-long common land border.
 Of the 227 square kilometers of disputed areas, 114 square kilometers were assigned to China and 113 square kilometers to Vietnam.
+The sea border continues to be disputed.